michellevit/Production-Planner/README.txt

 - In PRODUCTION:
   - Option 1 (via batch file):
     - Navigate to the project's 'scripts' folder
-    - Double-click the 'qb-data-to-app.bat' file
+    - Double-click the 'start-scheduled-task.bat' file
+    - This script will run until:
+      - stop-scheduled-task.bat runs
+      - this command prompt is closed
+      - this computer shuts down

   - Option 2 (via Docker):
     - Open the app by double-clicking the 'start-app.bat' file
     * Note: it may take several minutes for the frontend to boot up